-IDrive has three different pricing tiers, as well as a free plan that includes 5GB.
+IDrive has three different pricing tiers, as well as a free plan that includes 10GB.
 Personal plans support a single user and an unlimited number of computers.
-You can choose either 5TB or 10TB, starting from $79.50 a year.
+You can choose between five plans that range between 5TB and 100TB, starting from $99.50 a year.

 Business plans support an unlimited number of users and devices, and enable you to back up servers as well as computers.
 Plans start at $99.50 a year for up to 250GB, shared among all users.

 All IDrive plans are billed annually or biannually.
 All users receive 25% off their first billing cycle.